 By the late Sixties, annual Woodstock Sound-Outs rocked nearby Saugerties.
 Sound-Outs featured Woodstock residents, including Dylan, Van Morrison, John Sebastian, Peter of Peter, Paul and Mary, and The Hawks, soon known as The Band.
 Festival promoters took note.

 “The Sound-Outs just had a great feel,” said Woodstock Festival producer Michael Lang.
 “And it was in the country and it provided all the guidelines that I needed."
 By July 1969, this little town was about to host its biggest concert yet.
 Tickets for the Woodstock Festival (you know the line-up or you wouldn’t still be reading) were printed.
 Posters were posted.

-So even if Woodstock now has just 6,000 people, it also bears the burdens and blessings of history.
-Locals are still proud of how the town fed festival goers who wanted to continue the revelry, showing up here after the last notes of Jimi Hendrix, another former resident, faded.
-And before you could say “Altamont,” Woodstock was world famous.
+So, even if Woodstock now has just 6,000 people, it also bears the burdens and blessings of history.
+Locals are still proud of how the town fed festival-goers who wanted to continue the revelry, showing up here after the last notes played by Jimi Hendrix, another former resident, faded.
+And, before you could say “Altamont,” Woodstock was world-famous.

 Today, “Woodstock festival” means a Woodstock Drum Boogie Festival, an annual poetry festival, a Shakespeare festival, a Dirt Farmer festival, and more.
 The Woodstock Film Festival draws Hollywood stars, some with summer homes nearby.
 Rare sightings include Uma Thurman, Brad Pitt, and Maggie Gyllenhaal.
 Don’t come looking for Dylan, though.
 He split in 1972.